MikeDev505/cv-lang/readme.md

 The point is: "separate the model/code from the view"

 ## General assumptions for cv-lang
+1. Context
+    * The team includes experts, senior programmers, junior programmers and non-technical people.
+  Everyone has special needs.
+Experts want to create fast code, younger developers want to create working code, business people need to easily model business logic.
+  The language has to provide views and tools needed and understood by each of them
+    * There are places in the project where the frames of the technologies used (although they work perfectly well in most cases) are too   rigid. for example: generating UI from code, CRUD operation for administration objects etc.
+2. Heterogeneous computing.
+Should run on: microcontrollers, small processor, mobile, desktop and servers processor
-1. Object programming language
+3. Object programming language
-2. Flexible syntax depending on the context:
+4. Flexible syntax depending on the context:
     * strong types by default, but in some context they can be dynamically
     * pointesr may by userd in some contexts
     * GC can by disabled in some contexts and manual memory management can by used.
-3. Depend on JIT/VM.
+5. Depend on JIT/VM.
-4. Generic types
+6. Generic types
-5. The code representation depends on the view.
+7. The code representation depends on the view.
-6. Everything is serialized
+8. Everything is serialized
-7. Meta-programming - Code generation before compile, execution in compile time
+9. Meta-programming - Code generation before compile, execution in compile time

 ## General language construct and concept
+1. Context:
+  * The team includes experts, senior programmers, junior programmers and non-technical people.
+  Everyone has special needs.
+Experts want to create fast code, younger developers want to create working code, business people need to easily model business logic.
+Language allow special view and
+  *

 1. Compilation time code - the user can add code that works during compilation.
 2. Everything is serialized - data, code and execution.
     * Data serialization is simple and well known.